-Children will always be well supervised by our staff and will be in continuous visual and/or auditory range.
-Washington State Licensing requires an adult to child ratio of 1:10; however, SPR/ARC strives to maintain 1:8 ratio.
+Children will always be well-supervised by our staff and will be within continuous visual and/or auditory range.
+Washington State Licensing requires an adult-to-child ratio of 1:8.

 SUPERVISION DURING BATHROOM USE

 All staff are required by the Department of Children, Youth, and Families (DCYF) to provide appropriate supervision by keeping children within continuous visual or auditory range, (WAC 110-300-0345).
 When bathrooms are located outside the dedicated preschool rooms, a staff person will enter the restroom ahead of the child to ensure it is safe before sending participants into the facility.
 While participants are using the facility, staff will remain within auditory range of the restroom.
 Staff will also use this practice for public restrooms on field trips.
 Staff are encouraged to send children to the restroom one at a time to prevent peer-to-peer negative interactions.